 Number of Days: 3

-See the awe-inspiring scenery of the Sea-to-Sky Highway on a road trip to Whistler, Canada, and back.
+One of my absolute favorite drives in North America is Sea to Sky Highway, where you can go on a road trip to Whistler, Canada, and back.
 Your first stop is 90 minutes outside of Seattle in the laidback Bellingham.
-The area offers lovely waterfalls, lakes, and fishing spots, not to mention tons of hiking trails for you to explore.
+The area has plenty of waterfalls, lakes, and fishing spots, not to mention tons of hiking trails for you to explore.